 This market is a foodie must.
 So, if you fancy yourself a Gordon Ramsay or a Marco Pierre White, this market is an absolute is where you need to be.

-On the last Thursday of each month there is a fashion market where Cape Town’s fashionista’s showcase their latest creations in clothing and jewelry.
+On the last Thursday of each month, there is a fashion market where Cape Town’s fashionista’s showcase their latest creations in clothing and jewellery.

 6. The V&A Food Market, Cape Town V&A Waterfront